What is Long Unwinding: Is Long Unwinding Good or Bad?

 After a long unwinding, the stock prices might keep falling if selling continues, leading to a bearish trend.

-Alternatively, the prices might recover if the selling pressure eases, resulting in a bullish reversal or a period of stabilisation in the market.
+Alternatively, the prices might recover if the selling pressure eases.
+This results in a bullish reversal or a period of stabilisation in the market.

 Excess Supply and Price Drop